 But a single material isn’t suited for every kitchen task—with sets, you're often stuck with pans you don’t need.
 That enameled cast-iron casserole pan is just right for the cassoulet you'll move from stovetop to oven.
 But, its matching saucepan might overcook a caramel because it’s too heavy to heft quickly once the sugar turns color.

 The savings offered by buying a set is relative to how much use each item gets.
-If you are not going to use all the pieces, then the cost for the few that are in heavy rotation goes up exponentially.
+If you are not going to use all the pieces, then the cost for the few that are in the heavy rotation goes up exponentially.

 It’s our opinion that you'll get more use out of pieces that you hand-pick yourself—considering each with a different purpose in mind.
 Doing so means that you can budget more for a pot or pan that will get used daily, and purchase cheaper items that will only see occasional use.